brianhigh/OpsReportCardBook/OpsReportCard.md

 day restoring data from tape that often?

-My rule of thumb is simple: For small servers the boot disk should be mirrored and any disk with user data should be RAID1 or higher.
+My rule of thumb is simple: For small servers the boot disk should be mirrrored and any disk with user data should be RAID1 or higher.

 Boot disk: I recommend mirroring the boot disk of every server because it is usually impossible to rebuild from scratch.
 Server boot disks tend